geteff1/ClinDiag/README.md

 ## Usage <a name="usage"></a>

 Below are instructions to run experiments on the full [benchmark dataset](#benchmark).
-Remember to `unzip benchmark_dataset.zip` first.
+Remember to `tar -xf benchmark_dataset.rar` first.

 ### Human+LLM <a name="human-llm"></a>